-Table 111: Event Viewer Page
+Table 117: Event Viewer Page

 Field Description Find Events in the month Select a specific month to view events from the month.
-Type pulldown menu NoteThis pull-down menu contains two options: Type and Module.
-When you choose either Type or Module, the pull-down menu to the right changes to display the available Type or Module options.
+Type pulldown menu Note This pull-down menu contains two options: Type and Module.
+When you choose Type or Module, the pull-down menu to the right changes to display the available or Module options.
 Allows you to select which type of event you want to view.
 The available types are: • ALL • INFO • WARN • ERROR These options are displayed in the pull-down menu to the right of the Type pull-down menu.

+Field Description

-Field Description Module pulldown menu Note This pull-down menu contains two options: Type and Module.
-When you choose either Type or Module, the pull-down menu to the right changes to display the available Type or Module options.
-Allows you to select the Emergency Responder module for which you want to view events.
-When you select Module from the pull-down menu, the menu to the right changes to show the available modules.
-The available options are: All CER_DATABASE CER_SYSADMIN CER_REMOTEUPDATE CER_TELEPHONY CER_PHONETRACKINGENGINE CER_AGGREGATOR CER_ONSITEALERT CER_GROUP CER_CALLENGINE CER_CLUSTER CER_PROVIDER Items Per Page menu Allows you to select the number of events displayed per page.
-Options are 10, 20, 30, 40, or 50 events.
+Module pulldown menu Note This pull-down menu contains two options: Type and Module.
+When you che Type or Module, the pull-down menu to the right changes to display the avail or Module options.

+Allows you to select the Emergency Responder module for which you want to view event select Module from the pull-down menu, the menu to the right changes to show the availa The available options are:

+• All

+• CER_DATABASE

+• CER_SYSADMIN

+• CER_REMOTEUPDATE

+• CER_TELEPHONY

+• CER_PHONETRACKINGENGINE

+• CER_AGGREGATOR

+• CER_ONSITEALERT

+• CER_GROUP

+• CER_CALLENGINE

+• CER_CLUSTER

+• CER_PROVIDER

+Items Per Page menu Allows you to select the number of events displayed per page.
+Options are 10, 20, 30, 40,

 Displays search results.

 Note This area of the page is not visible until you perform a search operation.

 Type column Displays the type of event.
+The Type column displays one of the following:

+• INFO

+• WARN

+• ERROR

-The Type column displays one of the following: INFO WARN ERROR Use the Up and Down arrows to perform an ascending or descending sort of the results.
+Use the Up and Down arrows to perform an ascending or descending sort of the results.

 Time column Displays the time of the event.
+Use the Up and Down arrows to perform an ascending or sort of the results.

+Field Description

+Module column Displays the Emergency Responder module to which the event applies.
+The modules are:

+• CER_DATABASE

+• CER_SYSADMIN

+• CER_REMOTEUPDATE

+• CER_TELEPHONY

+• CER_PHONETRACKINGENGINE

+• CER_AGGREGATOR

+• CER_ONSITEALERT

+• CER_GROUP

+• CER_CALLENGINE

+• CER_CLUSTER

+• CER_PROVIDER

 Use the Up and Down arrows to perform an ascending or descending sort of the results.

-Field Description Module column Displays the Emergency Responder module to which the event applies.
-The modules are: CER_DATABASE CER_SYSADMIN CER_REMOTEUPDATE CER_TELEPHONY CER_PHONETRACKINGENGINE CER_AGGREGATOR CER_ONSITEALERT CER_GROUP CER_CALLENGINE CER_CLUSTER CER_PROVIDER Use the Up and Down arrows to perform an ascending or descending sort of the results.
 Message column Displays the message associated with each event.
-Use the Up and Down arrows at the right of the text box to scroll through the message.
+Use the Up and Down arrows at the right of box to scroll through the message.

-Use Event Viewer, on page 178
+Use Event Viewer, on page 200